Neazekal/TraderNet-CRv2-using-Pytorch-2/papers.md

 This research proposes the combination of DRL approaches with rule-based safety mechanisms to both maximize PNL returns and minimize trading risk.
 First, a DRL agent is trained to maximize PNL returns, using a novel reward function.
 Then, during the exploitation phase, a rule-based mechanism is deployed to prevent uncertain actions from being executed.
 Finally, another novel safety mechanism is proposed, which considers the actions of a more conservatively trained agent, in order to identify high-risk trading periods and avoid trading.
 Our experiments on 5 popular cryptocurrencies show that the integration of these three methods achieves very promising results.

-**Keywords:** Deep reinforcement learning, Machine learning, Risk optimization, Proximal policy optimization, Trading, Technical analysis.
+**Keywords:** Deep reinforcement learning, Machine learning, Risk optimization, Distributional DQN, Soft Actor-Critic, Trading, Technical analysis.

 ---